-It is encouraged for families to consistently take the opportunity to communicate with the teachers regarding their child's concerns during drop-off and pick up each day.
+Families are encouraged to consistently take the opportunity to communicate with the teachers regarding their child's concerns during drop-off and pick up each day.
 Please direct any questions that you may have to the professional teaching staff.

 As your child's first and most important teacher, getting involved in your child's education is critical.
 We highly encourage all families to get involved by participating in the following: